-Laddu can be compared to bliss balls, truffles in western world.
+Laddu can be compared to bliss balls, truffles in the western world.
 To be more precise, no-bake, no chocolate bliss balls or no-bake, no chocolate truffles.
-Flax, poppy-seed and coconut laddu is all-natural and high quality desert you can ever have.
+Flax, poppy-seed and coconut laddu is all-natural and high-quality desert you can ever have.
 It is perishable.
 Will stay fresh for 3-4 weeks.
 Freshness can be extended by refrigerating.

 What is Laddu/Laddoo?

-Laddu is ball-shaped sweet, very popular sweet in the India.
-Laddu’s are main attraction in weddings, parties, offered to god on festivals and offered to guests in special occasions.
+Laddu is ball-shaped sweet, very popular sweet in India.
+Laddus are main attraction in weddings, parties, offered to god on festivals and offered to guests in special occasions.
 The common variety of laddu is boondi laddu and motichur laddu.
-They are made of deep-fried batter mixed in sugar syrup then pressed into ball in hand.
-Though traditional Laddu’s are made of bengal gram lentils flour batter, they can be made of a variety of ingredients, flavored with many different spices.
-Few complimentary condiments added are green cardamom, nuts, raisins and saffron.
+They are made of deep-fried batter mixed in sugar syrup then pressed into a ball in hand.
+Though traditional laddus are made of Bengal gram lentils flour batter, they can be made of a variety of ingredients, flavored with many different spices.
+Few complimentary condiments added are green cardamom, nuts, raisins, and saffron.

-With so much popularity of boondi laddus they are made and served at every special occasion.
+With so much popularity of boondi laddus, they are made and served at every special occasion.
 They are juicy, and the sweetness melts right in the mouth.
-I remember in my childhood, for weddings, family members get-together, make huge quantities of laddu’s.
+I remember in my childhood, for weddings, family members get-together, make huge quantities of laddus.
 They are offered to guests in every meal.
-Part of the reason they are offered in every occasion is laddu’s are economical and perishable.
+Part of the reason they are offered in every occasion is laddus are economical and perishable.
 Temperatures in South India can raise up to 115ºf/45ºc in summers.
 Even in those temperature’s laddus stay fresh for many days.
-Back in olden days’ where there is no concept of catering food, family members used to get-together, help each others.
+Back in olden days’ where there is no concept of catering food, family members used to get-together, help each other.
 They make as many snacks, sweets themselves.
 For lunch, dinner entrée’s cooks are hired and cooked on site.
 It needs bengal gram lentil flour (aka besan cousin of chick-pea), sugar and condiments.
-Besan is available for very low price.
+Besan is available for a very low price.

-Now a days, boondi laddus are available in all Indian sweet stores in a variety of colors, sizes, and textures.
-They are available beautifully decorated with cashews, pistachios, saffron etc. Other types of laddu’s are not made in all occasions but made at few occasions.
-Sesame laddu’s are made for Sankranthi festival which falls in January.
-It is believed sesame gives heat to body to cope in winters.
+Nowadays, boondi laddus are available in all Indian sweet stores in a variety of colors, sizes, and textures.
+They are available beautifully decorated with cashews, pistachios, saffron etc. Other types of laddus are not made on all occasions but made at few occasions.
+Sesame laddus are made for Sankranthi festival which falls in January.
+It is believed sesame gives heat to the body to cope in winters.
 So a variety of hots and sweets with sesame became a norm.
-Other types of laddu’s we come across are besan laddu (this version is not deep-fried), rava laddu, coconut laddu, cashew laddu, dates and dry fruits laddu.
+Other types of laddus we come across are besan laddu (this version is not deep-fried), rava laddu, coconut laddu, cashew laddu, dates and dry fruits laddu.